 \textbf{Replicability Analysis}.
 We have established fixed values for the temperature and seed parameters to guarantee replicability of our LLM-based simulator and evaluator.

 \textbf{Bias Analysis}.
-The LLM-based evaluation is prone to biases~\cite{wang2023far}.
-To address this, we build upon previous research~\cite{ye2023flask, wang-etal-2023-rethinking-evaluation, liu2023calibrating} and minimize these potential biases by employing detailed scoring rubrics.
-In this study, we examine the influence of length and self-enhancement biases\footnote{When assessing CRS, \textsc{Concept} does not entail making decisions based on a specific group of candidates, thus freeing it from any position bias.}, and demonstrate that \textsc{Concept} scoring is unbiased and aligns with the results of human evaluations, consistent with earlier discoveries~\cite{ye2023flask, wang-etal-2023-rethinking-evaluation, liu2023calibrating}. \begin{itemize}[leftmargin=*] \item \textit{Length bias}\footnote{LLMs have a preference for longer responses~\cite{wu2023style}.}.
-As shown in Figure \ref{fig:len}, we require CHATGPT to provide an overall performance score based on all the ability-specific scores (i.e., \textit{Y-axis}, Overall Performance Score) and then plot the relationship between various CRS reply lengths (i.e., \textit{X-axis}, Avg.
+We build upon previous research~\cite{ye2023flask, wang-etal-2023-rethinking-evaluation, liu2023calibrating} and minimize potential biases by employing detailed scoring rubrics.
+In this study, we examine the evaluation biases\footnote{\textsc{Concept} does not entail making decisions based on a specific group of candidates, thus no position bias.}, and demonstrate that \textsc{Concept} scoring is unbiased and aligns with the results of human evaluations, consistent with earlier findings. \begin{itemize}[leftmargin=*] \item \textit{Length bias}\footnote{LLMs have a preference for longer responses~\cite{wu2023style}.}.
+As shown in Figure \ref{fig:len}, we require CHATGPT to provide an overall performance score (\textit{Y-axis}, Overall Performance Score) based on all the ability-specific scores and then plot the relationship between various CRS reply lengths (\textit{X-axis}, Avg.
 Response Length) and the scores.
 Our findings show that \textsc{Concept} remains unaffected by the length bias.
-Despite CHATCRS tending to produce lengthier responses, this does not imply that longer responses will yield higher scores. \item \textit{Self-enhancement bias}\footnote{Bias of CHATGPT to favor high scores for its generated content \cite{wang2023large}.}.
+CHATCRS tends to produce lengthier responses, but this does not imply that longer responses will yield higher scores. \item \textit{Self-enhancement bias}\footnote{Bias of CHATGPT to favor high scores for its generated content \cite{wang2023large}.}.
 Our human evaluation demonstrates that the \textsc{Concept} evaluation results are consistent and align with human assessments (cf. Appendix \ref{human} for more details).
-Specifically, the human evaluation results based on the conversation data and the LLM-based evaluation results are closely related, with a correlation coefficient of 61.24\% and Krippendorff’s alpha of 53.10\%.
-This indicates the reliability of our LLM-based evaluation, which is consistent with previous findings~\cite{wang-etal-2023-rethinking-evaluation}. \end{itemize}
+Specifically, the human evaluation results and the LLM-based evaluation results are closely related, with a correlation coefficient of 61.24\% and Krippendorff’s alpha of 53.10\%.
+This indicates the reliability of our LLM-based evaluation. \end{itemize}